Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Molecular Motor Simulations

-The whole system undergoes Langevin dynamics interspersed with periodic grand canonical Monte Carlo (GCMC) moves in the outer volume that set up a non-equilibrium chemical potential gradient.
-The chemical potentials of FTC, ETC, and C in the outer volume, \(\mu_{\mathrm{FTC}}\), \(\mu_{\mathrm{ETC}}\), and \(\mu_{\mathrm{C}}\) respectively, are fixed via GCMC moves \cite{albaugh2022simulating, frenkel2001understanding,chempath2003two}, which act as chemostats.
-By setting \(\mu_{\mathrm{FTC}}\) high and \(\mu_{\mathrm{ETC}}\) and \(\mu_{\mathrm{C}}\) low, we induce favorable conditions for fuel decomposition and generate a chemical potential gradient that tends to introduce FTC into the system and simultaneously remove ETC and C from it.
+that tends to introduce the FTC into the system and simultaneously remove the ETC and C from it.
 This simulation setup allows us to perform numerical experiments with varying motor configurations, pair potentials, chemical potentials, frictions, and temperatures.
-Results from the array of simulations are all plotted together in Fig.~\ref{fig:sim_tur} with the color of the plot markers reflecting the fuel concentration and the symbols representing motors with different characteristics, as described further in the Supplemental Material (SM) Appendix~\ref{sec:deets}.
+Results from the array of simulations are all plotted together in Fig.~\ref{fig:sim_tur} with the color of the plot markers reflecting the fuel concentration and the symbols representing motors with different characteristics, as described further in the SI.